Look - Keyboard-First Launcher#

 Architecture Overview#

-• Rust Engine: Fast search and indexing via FFI
+• Rust Engine: Fast search and indexing, shared across all platforms

 • SQLite Storage: Local database for candidates and usage data